 - 1 tablespoon butter

-- 16 ounces fresh mushrooms or 2 – 8-ounce cans or jars of small whole mushrooms (plus the juice of one of the cans or jars)
+- 16 ounces fresh small white button mushrooms or 2 cans/jars (8 ounces each) of small whole mushrooms (plus the juice from one of the cans/jars)

 Instructions